xdeama/personal-site-hugo/hugo/content/en/blog/2023-11-17_microservices.md

 ---
 translationKey: blog_microservices
 title: 'The Rise and Fall of Micro Services'
-description: 'Developers are increasingly turning away from microservices.
-Explaining why to non-developers.'
+description: 'Developers are increasingly turning away from microservices - Explaining why to non-developers'
 date: 2023-11-17T10:15:00-01:00
 draft: false
 tags: